 Some cats have some crazy and interesting haircuts.
 Like the Ragdoll cat breed that commonly adorns our YouTube screens cut as a lion or a lamb.
 Some cats end up looking like stunning masterpieces that could easily be mistaken for a teddy-bear.
 It’s a very personal thing to choose to clip/shave your cat or not, however for some during the blistering heat of summer it can really help your cat keep cool.
 This is important only if they are struggling with the heat.
 Giving your cat access to cool places to lie (like the bathroom floor) and ensuring they are groomed regularly to remove their ‘winter’ coat can also help.
 It is also good to remember that your pet’s coat colour will darken if you choose to shave.
 Talk to your cat groomer about this option and if it is in the best interest of your cat.
 Some cats will simply freak over the sound of clippers while others just won’t care.
 You can also have your cat lightly sedated during this time (but most cat groomers are experts at calming a scared cat).
 Shaving your cat may also be necessary if they are suffering from allergies, cannot cope with the heat, or are having trouble keeping their hair clean.

 What to Expect

-At the groomers your cat will be washed, dried and brushed.
+At the grooming salon your cat will be washed, dried and brushed.
 Their nails may also be clipped and they will come out looking and smelling amazing.
-The groomer may also trim their coat slightly (around the ears) and make them look magazine ready!
+The cat groomer may also trim their coat slightly (around the ears) and make them look magazine ready!
 The more you have your cat groomed the quicker they will learn to love this process.
-Groomers are also a wealth of knowledge when it comes to what brushes are best for your cat, how to remove hair and staining on the coat, plus how to handle a cat during grooming sessions.
+Cat groomers are also a wealth of knowledge when it comes to what cat brushes an other cat supplies are best, how to remove hair and staining on the coat, plus how to handle a cat during grooming sessions.